salus-rai/Salus/CONTRIBUTING.md

 - Be prepared to make changes based on their feedback.
 You can push additional commits to the same branch, and the PR will automatically update.
 - Once the maintainers are satisfied, your PR will be merged into the main project.

+### 9. Contribution:
+ - Ensure that your contribution license is compatible with the MIT license and that there are no copyleft licenses present, such as GPL, AGPL, LGPL 2.1, MPL 1.0, etc.

-### 9. Celebrate 🎉
+### 10. Celebrate 🎉
 - Congratulations!
 You've contributed to an open-source project! 🎉

 ## 📜 License

-By contributing to this project, you agree that your contributions will be licensed under the project’s [LICENSE](https://github.com/salus-rai/Salus/blob/main/LICENSE) file.
+By contributing to this project, you agree that your contributions will be licensed under the project’s [LICENSE](https://github.com/salus-rai/Salus/blob/main/LICENSE.md) file.